aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

   spotInstanceDraining: true,
 });

-// And optionally add another AutoScalingGroup with on-deamand instances to the same cluster cluster.addCapacity('AsgOd', {
+// And optionally add another AutoScalingGroup with on-demand instances to the same cluster cluster.addCapacity('AsgOd', {
   maxCapacity: 2,
   minCapacity: 1,